kamsar/kamsar.github.io/source/_posts/2015-10-02-Unicorn-Introducing-Transparent-Sync.md

 ## Going to production

-In production you should remove the Unicorn data provider as it's not usually required and reduces your configuration complexity.
+In production we usually remove the Unicorn data provider as it's not normally required.
 However without the Unicorn data provider, transparently synced items disappear: they aren't really in the database at all, they're on disk.
+There are two approaches to solve this problem:

-For this situation, you _can_ sync Transparent Synced configurations in the traditional way to persist them permanently in the database.
-This is the recommended method for production deployment.
+* Transparent Synced configurations _can_ sync in the traditional way.
+This will persist the disk-based items permanently in the database.

-Have fun!
+* Keep the data provider enabled in production.
+This is appealing because it means you can just deploy files to production and be done with it - and rollback in the same way.
+Be aware that if the IIS app pool identity cannot write to the serialized items you will be unable to make any 'emergency' changes to the items in Sitecore.

+## What happens if I reserialize a Transparent Sync configuration?

+The database is used for all reserialize operations.
+In a Transparent Sync configuration, it is common for items to NOT reside in the database at all.
+If you reserialize this configuration it will be reset to what _is_ in the database, thus deleting any Transparent Sync items that are not already in the database.
+Similarly if you use 'Dump Item' to do a partial reserialize on a Transparent Sync item it will be reverted to what is in the database, which may well be 'nothing'.

+There are warnings in the control panel if you reserialize a Transparent Sync configuration.

+I hope you have as much fun with Transparent Sync as I had making it!